 I can only speak for myself here but I don’t appreciate being treated like I’m a failure and I don’t want to be pitied.
 Pitied is being in a hole and someone walking past, pointing at you and saying “you’re in a hole” and walking off.

-Like I explored in my blog Secondary School Teachers Should Spend a Day in Primary, I don’t believe that anything good comes out of trying to prove how hard we have it compared to other professions.
-The fact of the matter is that every job has things that suck about it and we’re not the only ones who face challenges on the daily.
-I know that I’ve tried to push this narrative in the past, but all it seems to do is paint me as a complainer.
-Adding to that reputation.
+Like I explored in my blog Secondary School Teachers Should Spend a Day in Primary, I don’t believe that we’re getting the response we want by trying to prove how hard we have it compared to other professions.
+The fact of the matter is that all jobs have things that suck about them and we’re not the only ones who face challenges on the daily.
+I tried to push this narrative in the past, but all it seemed to do was paint me as a complainer.

 A couple of months ago I listened to a podcast on Emily’s Staffroom Stories.
 In her interview with Adam Voigt, they discussed the way teachers are portrayed by the media and then explored this idea of elevating the teaching profession by showcasing all of the incredible things going on in our schools.
 And I reckon it's pretty brilliant.

-Instead of building a narrative of struggling burnt-out teachers, folding under the weight of paperwork and overwhelmed with student behaviour, we promote the incredible work that we do every day and give a powerful voice to teachers as authority figures.
+Instead of adding to the narrative of struggling burnt-out teachers, folding under the weight of paperwork and overwhelmed with student behaviour, we promote the incredible work that we do every day and give a powerful voice to teachers as authority figures.
 As trained professionals who know what they are doing, who are competent, confident and doing a damn great job at teaching our tamariki.

 Get the stories out that make us shine.

-A perfect little example of how a school could do this is through the school newsletter.
+Voigt gave a perfect little example of how a school could do this through the school newsletter.
 If one of the narratives that people in our communities believe is that teachers are just glorified babysitters, then filling our newsletter with notes about “bringing swimming togs” “labelling uniforms” and “bringing hats” is going to reinforce this idea.
-Yes, obviously we need to send these messages home, BUT could we also use this form of correspondence to highlight the quality teaching that went on at the school that week.
+Yes, obviously we need to send these messages home, BUT we could also use this form of correspondence to highlight the quality teaching that went on at the school that week.
 This is different to the normal celebrations and photos of trips and fundraisers; this is a deliberate opportunity to show teacher competence and success to the community.

 I want to elevate our profession.
-I want people on the street, in the media, those dropping off their kids at school to have confidence in me.
+I want people on the street, in the media, and those dropping their kids off at school to have confidence in me.
 To trust me and my teaching.
-I don’t have all the answers for how to get there yet, but I’m going to do my damndest to make it happen.
+I want the students in my class to respect me back and know that I have their best interests at heart.
+I want this for all of us.
+I don't have all the answers on how to get there yet, but I'm going to do my damndest to play my part in making it happen.

 Be purposeful teachers